 Whilst doing my PhD, I was able to travel to Bologna, Italy, to present my research at the European Early Childhood Education Studies conference.
 It was the most nerve-wracking thing I have ever done, but it felt great being given the opportunity to share my work, to assert the need for my research, and to stand amongst scholars, mostly those who I’d referenced throughout my degree and PhD.
 I was fortunate in that this conference, amongst others, was funded by BCU.
 Another example of the University being supportive and encouraging, and giving me chances to share my work.

-Training to become a teacher
+Training to become a lecturer

 The PhD was brilliant in more ways than one; I trained to become a lecturer whilst studying.
 This meant that I was teaching undergraduate students on the programme I’d completed 6 months previously.
 I know how fortunate I am to be given these opportunities.
 I know how competitive the market is, to secure a position like that.
 BCU gave me those opportunities, the staff saw my potential and set me on a path that has led to so much more than I’d imagined.
 After completing my PhD, I secured full-time employment at BCU as an Early Years Lecturer within the Department of Childhood, Youth, and Community.

-Earlier this year, I took on the role of Deputy Course Leader for Early Childhood Studies.
+Earlier this year, I took on the role of Course Leader for Early Childhood Studies.
 In nine years, I have gone from being a fresh-faced undergraduate to DCL.
 These opportunities have significantly boosted my self-belief and confidence, and continue to fuel my desire to push myself and do well.